Transportation within Baltimore FAQ (v14.0 release Jul 2014)

 A NOTE ON TEAMWORK:

 We suspect that the vast majority of you will be traveling to Otakon with friends.
 You probably couldn’t find a place to stay without them.
 However, if by some small chance you are traveling to Otakon solo and you need to travel in a taxi or on mass transit the final lap downtown, we suggest that you travel on and come off the bus/plane/train looking very obviously Otakon-bound.
 Wear an anime-theme t-shirt.
 Carry a manga.
 Wear part of your costume.
 Hold a sign saying “Going To Otakon” (not “glomp me”).
 When you arrive, look around for fellow otaku and consider approaching them and offering to split a taxi ride to the BCC/hotel or perhaps walking together.
 There is safety in numbers.
 Every taxi should be able to handle two or three otaku plus their luggage/gear.
-Even if you never see that otaku again, you’ve just made a $9 taxi fare into a $3 or $6 fare.
+Even if you never see that otaku again, you’ve just made a $30 taxi fare into a $10 or $15 fare.
 And maybe that stranger is just a friend you haven’t met.
-(Please use judgment and discretion in this as well.
-A young female otaku might do well to steer away from someone resembling The Comic Book Guy from The Simpsons or a sweaty, creepy-looking “fanboy,” for example.)
+Please use your own judgment and discretion in this as well.

 Baltimore has a Greyhound/Peter Pan terminal at the corner of HAINES (going northwest/southeast) and WARNER (going northeast).
-Unfortunately, it is nowhere near anything else to which any sane person would want to go — it’s actually located next to the city’s garbage incinerator!
+There is a Holiday Inn Express there, and the new Horseshoe Casino under construction nearby, but there's nothing else to which any sane person would want to go — it’s actually located next to the city’s garbage incinerator!
 This stop is NOT to be confused with the “Baltimore Travel Plaza” (a glorified truck stop) on the east side of town.

 The front doors/gates of the bus terminal face north.
-The easiest and biggest landmark to see will be the huge Ravens football stadium looming to the north.
-If you need your bearings, the Baltimore Convention Center is well beyond and to the right (east) of that stadium.
+The easiest and biggest landmark to see will be the M&T Bank (Ravens) Stadium looming to the north.
+If you need your bearings, the Baltimore Convention Center is well beyond and to the right (East) of that stadium.

 From this bus terminal, there are three options: city transit (MTA) bus, taxi, or walking.
 (We will disregard roller skates, bicycles, etc.) Actually, make that two — see below.